richard-fine/OpenRCT2-Zonify/README.md

 - if Zone is created and player tries to build within that zone, error occurs

 Todo:
-- Create popup window when zone is selected/clicked
-   - Can delete zone
+- Can delete zones
-   - can assign zone to player(s)
-- have some sort of representation of the zone seen on the map
+- Have multiple owners
+- Only admin can set/delete zones set/change/add owners

 --------------